 There is minimal plot sketching these things together, The Spear of Longinus is no more than a fantasy McGuffin that drives the plot.
 It is a film essentially made up of serial action sequences.
 Of these, it must be said that Cirio H. Santiago delivers them with great enthusiasm, especially the martial arts sequences or large-scale battle scenes with mercenaries in the jungle, even combat sequences with dwarves getting into the action.

 The film also has the novelty of starring a 28-year-old Robert Patrick, five years before his breakout role in Terminator 2: Judgement Day (1991).
 This is not one of Patrick’s more memorable roles – he seems to spend the early half of the film complaining about everything girlfriend Linda Carol does from her passion for anthropology to advising her to abandon her quest for the shaft, even that she just give the artifact to the pursuing bad guys.
 He seems a whiny jerk whose only role is to undermine the female lead and his slotting in to become a regular action role in the latter half feels entirely unearned.

-It is also claimed by the IMDB that the film is scripted by British director J. Lee Thompson, who was responsible for works like Cape Fear (1962) and Conquest of the Planet of the Apes (1972) among others.
-It seems unlikely that a director who was at the time was enjoying making a string Charles Bronson films and had just come from shooting his own Indian Jones copy King Solomon’s Mines (1985) would take the time out to write a B-budget action film for Filipino filmmakers substituting a credit he has never used elsewhere.
+It is also claimed by the IMDB that the film was scripted by J. Lee Thompson, the British director responsible for works like Cape Fear (1962) and Conquest of the Planet of the Apes (1972) among others.
+It seems unlikely that a director who was at the time was enjoying making a string Charles Bronson films and had just come from shooting his own Indiana Jones copy King Solomon’s Mines (1985) would take the time out to write a B-budget action film for Filipino filmmakers substituting a credit he has never used elsewhere.
 It seem far more likely that this is somebody else with a similar name.

 Full film available here